 Now, this cranberry cordial recipe is quite malleable.
 More than an exact recipe, I’m sharing a technique with a few simple guidelines.
 The variations are endless.
 Add ginger root, star anise, black pepper, cloves, cinnamon, any other herbs or spices that you think might blend well with the tart, astringent cranberries.

 You can also play with the sugar syrup to change the end flavor of the cordial – white sugar makes a very neutral, highly sweet simple syrup, while brown sugar adds a depth of flavor from the molasses.
 Honey simple syrup is more cloying and rich, but gives a great buffer to the tart berries.
 It is worth it to make this a few times, and try experimenting!
 Here’s a few recipes for simple syrups to get you started.

 3 cups Cranberries (or 1 12oz bag of cranberries)

 1 stick Cinnamon

 1 piece Star Anise

 1 piece Dried Orange Peel (I dry them myself year-round for teas and recipes!)

 1 pint Vodka (or Brandy, but you won’t get the lovely red color from the cranberries)

 Other spices (Ginger, cloves, fennel…anything can go here that you wish to add!)

-Step 4 Make a sugar syrup to add to the strained cranberry cordial – sweeten to your taste!
-Label, bottle, and enjoy throughout the year.
+Make a sugar syrup to add to the strained cranberry cordial and sweeten it to your taste.